FlankaLanka/WrongLane/README.md

 # WrongLane
-Simple dodge the obstacle game
+Simple dodge the obstacle game.
+Use the arrow keys to control your car.
+Avoid other cars.